Tootsie: Production

 Hoffman suggested that Pollack play Michael's agent George Fields, a role written for Dabney Coleman.
 Pollack resisted the idea, but Hoffman eventually convinced him; it was Pollack's first acting work in years.
 Pollack cast Coleman as the sexist, arrogant soap opera director Ron Carlisle.

 To prepare for his role, Hoffman watched the 1978 film La Cage aux Folles several times.
 He also visited the set of General Hospital for research and conducted extensive makeup tests.
 Hoffman has stated that he was shocked to learn that although makeup could be used to allow him to credibly appear as a woman, he would never be a beautiful one.
 His epiphany occurred when he realized that although he found Dorothy interesting, he would not have spoken to her at a party because she was not beautiful, and because of this, he had missed the opportunity for many conversations with interesting women.
 He concluded that he had never regarded Tootsie as a comedy.

+Dr. Lillian Glass, voice, speech, and body language expert, taught Dustin Hoffman how to speak like a woman and have the body language movements of a woman.

 Scenes set at New York's Russian Tea Room were filmed in the actual restaurant, with additional scenes shot in Central Park and in front of Bloomingdale's.
 Scenes were also filmed in Hurley, New York and at the National Video Studios in New York.
 Additional filming took place in Fort Lee, New Jersey.

 Reception

 Box office

 Tootsie opened in 943 theaters in the United States and Canada and grossed $5,540,470 during its opening weekend.
 After 115 days, it surpassed Close Encounters of the Third Kind as Columbia's greatest domestic hit of all time.
-Its final gross in the United States and Canada was $177,200,000, making it the second-highest-grossing movie of 1982 after E.T. the Extra-Terrestrial.
+Its final international gross in the United States and Canada was $177,200,000, making it the second-highest-grossing movie of 1982 after E.T. the Extra-Terrestrial.
 Box Office Mojo estimates that the film sold more than 56.9 million tickets in the U.S.

-The film grossed more than $64 million internationally and was the highest-grossing film in Germany, with a gross of $19 million.
-Worldwide, its gross exceeds $241 million.
+The film grossed $63.8 million internationally and was the highest-grossing film in Germany, with a gross of $19 million.
+Worldwide, it grossed 241 million dollars.

 Critical response

-On Rotten Tomatoes, the film has a 90% approval rating based on 52 reviews, with an average rating of 7.8/10.
-The critical consensus reads: "Tootsie doesn't squander its high-concept comedy premise with fine dialogue and sympathetic treatment of the characters".
-On Metacritic, the film has a score of 88% based on reviews from 21 critics, indicating "universal acclaim."

 Roger Ebert praised the film, awarding it four out of four stars and observing: "Tootsie is the kind of Movie with a capital M that they used to make in the 1940s, when they weren't afraid to mix up absurdity with seriousness, social comment with farce, and a little heartfelt tenderness right in there with the laughs.
 This movie gets you coming and going...The movie also manages to make some lighthearted but well-aimed observations about sexism.
 It also pokes satirical fun at soap operas, New York show business agents and the Manhattan social pecking order."